About the Program

 - Function effectively as a member or leader of a team engaged in activities appropriate to the program’s discipline.

 - Apply computer science theory and software development fundamentals to produce computing based solutions.

 The Bachelor of Science in Computer Science identifies the following educational objectives in order to prepare graduates to do the following within the first few years after graduation from the program.

-- Work as effective team members or team leaders in the development of computer and software systems covering a wide range of business, educational and scientific applications.
+- Work as effective team members or team leaders in the development of secure computer and software systems covering a wide range of business, educational and scientific applications, or undertake graduate studies.

-- Work in teams, communicating effectively with technical and non-technical team members, clients and customers, while meeting the social and ethical responsibilities of their profession.
+- Work in teams to solve client problems, communicating effectively with technical and non-technical team members, clients and customers, while meeting the social and ethical responsibilities of their profession.

-- Adapt to new technologies and methodologies with the skills required to react to a changing world.
+- Adapt to new technologies, methodologies and regulations with the skills required to react to and innovate for a changing world.